cryptodotis/crypto.is-blog/md/five-to-the-fifth-day-three-and-four/index.md

 # Five to the Fifth: Day Three and Four Wrap Up

 It should probably be clear to everyone at this point that I am running a little "behind" on the schedule of the "Five to the Fifth" event.
-Wrap up posts are a day or so late and it is Friday night and only 4 of the 5 services up.
+Wrap up posts are a day or so late and it is Friday night and only 4 of the 5 services are up.
 Hopefully I will have the fifth service up tonight.
-To recap, the server setup on Monday was a Tor relay, but I also setup a mirror of the TorProject.org webiste.
+To recap, the server setup on Monday was a Tor relay, but I also setup a mirror of the TorProject.org website.
 On Tuesday, I setup a Convergence.io notary server.
 Since then, I have setup an anonymous remailer and the start of our Tahoe-LAFS grid.

 ## Anonymous remailer